-Short version: If you’re looking for excellent character development with a healthy dose of disturbing creepiness, don’t miss this one.
+If you're looking for excellent character development with a healthy dose of disturbing creepiness, don't miss Spoorloos (The Vanishing)

 I ended up seeing the original version of The Vanishing because I had heard from several people that it was one of the scariest movies ever made.
 After seeing it, I didn't find it extremely scary, but it was quite disturbing.
 (There is a distinct difference.)